dustinpfister/blog_posts/_posts/lodash-chunk.md

 ## 4 - Conclusion

 So yes this method will sure come in handy when working on a project, I can see why people like lodash.
+It is true that may of the methods in lodash are just abstractions of native methods.
+However the lodash chunk method is one method that I often find myself grabbing for that is not part of core javaScript itself.

 Be sure to check out my other [posts on lodash](/categories/lodash/), I also have my main post on [lodash](/2019/02/15/lodash/) in general as well.

 Happy coding.